 Raising the Roof

-A lightweight, long-span roof supports is composed of independent, undulating ribbons.
+A lightweight, long-span roof supports is composed of independent, undulating ribbons supported on tree-shaped columns.
 Its exterior form mimics surrounding hills, while providing a forest-like canopy within.
 Pockets between ribbons diffuse natural light into the terminal, while large entrance canopies use cantilevers to shield passengers from bad weather.
 We modeled realistic environmental conditions, such as wind-driven rain, to inform the most effective size and shape for the canopies.

 Seeking Security and Sustainability